 - If spiders continue to find their way into your home, even after continual removal, you may have a breach!
-Always make sure to inspect window/door screens as well as cracks along with the house itself.
-Not only could spiders use these to enter, but other bugs could as well, which will, in turn, lead to more spiders.
+Always make sure to inspect window/door screens as well as cracks along the house itself.
+Not only could spiders use these to enter, but other bugs could as well, which will in turn, lead to more spiders.

 - While we are not saying pesticides will not help your situation, they are not always the best approach.
 Spiders are not like other insects, in fact, they are not insects at all, they are arachnids!
 Due to their long legs, the body of the spider rarely will come in contact with any kind of spray, unless shot directly onto them.
 This means that the pesticide will only remain on their feet and will do little to deter them from continuing their journey throughout your home.
-However, using pesticides around your house can deter other pests from roaming to close, and therefore also help keep spiders at bay.
+However, using pesticide around your house can deter other pests from roaming to close, and therefore also help keep spiders at bay.

 Black – Widow Spider

-Perhaps one of the better-known spiders, the Black Widow can pack a serious punch.
+Perhaps one of the better known spiders, the Black Widow can pack a serious punch.
 The female Black Widow is about ½ inch long, black in color with a bright red hourglass mark on the bottom of its abdomen.